FeatheredRef/ASMReference/README.md

 - **Introduction**: It helps the reader to ground their view, using it as a definition of direction and subject may be useful.
 - **Terminology**: If you have a writing bias, or have non-standard wording and/or expressions, defining their meaning in this section might be good for clarity.
 - **Actual content**: At this "place" you write what you intend to.

+# How texts quality are verified

+As mentioned, prior to release a test, you must release a draft.
+In order to avoid friction in this process, you should verify if the text matches the requieriments covered in this section.

+### Proper grammar
+Grammar errors SHOULD invalidate your draft, unless the misspelling is a defined terminology, thus just not standard instead of an actual error.
+This terminology SHALL be defined once, and clearly.

+### Ambiguity
+Ambiguous text SHOULD invalidate your draft, unless it is ambiguous because of vendor-locked-in data that make incoherent the proper development of the text.

+### Bad language
+Bad language SHALL invalidade your draft.
+It being anything that may run out of the common sense, for example yet not being limited to violence and illegal material.

+### Poorly structured text
+All HAVE to have a proper prose, structure.
+If the draft have an unreasonably poor prose, it will be invalidated.

+# Use of Generative AI
+Preferably, don't use it.
+If you do, as long as the quality is decent, it may be merged.
+Be aware that it is seen peevishly.
+Even so, some topics may benefit from the use of it.
+And the structure which the AI should follow must be released as an specification and priorly drafted and published as an article.

+When a model generate an article, the authorship does not goes to the person who made the prompt, but to the model which generated.
+This being to avoid rewarding people that generate out of stupidity, instead of reasonability.

 # Categories
 - **arch**: Directly related with hardware